streamich/freestyler/docs/en/interfaces/3rd-generation/stylesheet.md

 # StyleSheet Interface

-In *StyleSheet Interface* multiple style rules combined into as single "stylesheet".
+In *StyleSheet Interface* multiple style rules are combined into as single "stylesheet".

 > See [`freestyler` *StyleSheet Interface* API](../../StyleSheet.md).

 Using StyleSheet interface styles can be inject into the DOM lazily, i.e. only when they are used for the first time.

-## Other libraries that provide *StyleSheet Interface*:
+## Other libraries that provide *StyleSheet Interface*

   - [`aphrodite`][lib-aphrodite]
   - [`csjs`][lib-csjs]